Dexter season 2: Plot

 Taking place a month after the first-season finale, Dexter has been unable to kill anyone due to Sgt.
 James Doakes monitoring his activities and his sister Debra now living with him as she recovers from her traumatic experiences concerning Brian, the Ice Truck Killer.
 Dexter also realizes that he's having trouble killing even when he has the opportunity, due to feelings of guilt over killing his brother Brian.

 Rita doubts Dexter's reliability and honesty after finding evidence that he set up her husband Paul to be returned to prison.
 After her husband dies in a prison fight, Rita confronts Dexter with her suspicions.
-He admits to setting up Paul but after claiming it was a spontaneous act, cannot explain why he happened to be carrying heroin.
+He admits to setting up Paul but after claiming it was a spontaneous act, cannot explain why he happened to be carrying heroin (to plant on Paul).
 Rita incorrectly concludes that Dexter is, like Paul, a drug addict and that this explains his occasional absences and odd behavior.
-Dexter admits that he does indeed have an addiction (without specifying what that addiction is) and promises to seek help by joining Narcotics Anonymous.
+Dexter admits that he does indeed have an "addiction" (without specifying what that addiction is) and promises to seek help by joining Narcotics Anonymous.
 There, he meets Lila Tournay, who offers to be his sponsor.
 Sgt.
 James Doakes remains suspicious of Dexter's true motives, and constantly monitors Dexter's whereabouts.

 Divers accidentally stumble upon Dexter's underwater burial ground, discovering the many bags containing the body parts of his victims.
 Realizing this dumping ground is the work of a serial killer, the media dubs these bodies the work of the "Bay Harbor Butcher."
 When it's revealed that each victim was a criminal and killer, some members of the public openly support the Bay Harbor Butcher; the case even inspires the creation of a knife-wielding comic book superhero "The Dark Defender."
 To oversee the investigation of the Butcher's crimes, an FBI special team is assigned to Miami, led by FBI Special Agent Lundy.
 Working with Miami Metro PD, Lundy brings in several of the Miami detectives, including Debra, to join his team.
 Over time, Debra and Lundy become romantically involved.